Check for Signs of a Water Heater Leak

 Water heater repairs are common in Portland.
-There are many working parts that make up a water heater and many things that can go wrong if not installed properly in the first place.
-Repairing water heaters for more than a decade, 3 Mountains Plumbing has found that trouble with the following are some of the most common water heater repair requests in Portland:
+Many working parts make up a water heater and many things that can go wrong if not installed properly in the first place.
+Repairing water heaters for more than a decade, 3 Mountains Plumbing has found that trouble with the following is some of the most common water heater repair requests in Portland:

 - Gas Control Valves